Maksim2498/poms/server/docs/config.md

 ### Duration Strings

-Duration strings are parsed with [parse-duration](https://github.com/jkroso/parse-duration#readme) npm package.
-Every string valid for parse-duration package is valid for POMS server.
+Duration strings are parsed with [_parse-duration_](https://github.com/jkroso/parse-duration#readme) npm package.
+Every string that is valid for parse-duration package is valid for POMS server.

+### Size Strings

+Size strings are parsed with [_bytes_](https://www.npmjs.com/package/bytes) npm package.
+Every string that is valid for bytes package is valid for POMS server.